dataiku/dss-plugin-nlp-analysis/README.md

   * (Optional) a category column (string-like)

 * Output “one row per document (nested JSON)”: A row for each document, with additional columns:
-  * Tag_json_full column : a dictionary with details about occurences of each tag, matched keywords for each tag, and the sentences where they appear.
+  * tag_json_full column : a dictionary with details about occurences of each tag, matched keywords for each tag, and the sentences where they appear.
 (Object-like)
   * If you gave a 'category column' in the matching parameters, you will also have a column 'tag_json_categories' (Object-like), which is a simplified version of the previous dictionary: it contains categories (keys) and associated tags (values)